izy138/ShellHacks2025/README.md

 # FIU Panther Planner

 To add the extension:
-Go to chrome://extensions, enable Develope Mode on the top right, and click Load Unpacked and select frontend.
+Go to chrome://extensions, enable Developer Mode on the top right, and click Load Unpacked and select frontend.
 Go to my.fiu.edu and start the extension.
 Select a major at the top to enable features.